It's the year 2050.

 We did nothing to stop climate change.

-In the North and South Pole, the ice has melted completely.
+In the North and South Poles, the ice has melted completely.
 The rise of sea level flooded all the coastal cities around the world.
 Billions of people are homeless.

 Is that the future we want to live?